Geriatrics: Increased complexity

 The decline in physiological reserve in organs makes the elderly develop some kinds of diseases and have more complications from mild problems (such as dehydration from a mild gastroenteritis).
-Multiple problems may compound: A mild fever in elderly persons may cause confusion, which may lead to a fall and to a fracture of the neck of the femur ("broken hip").

-The presentation of disease in elderly persons may be vague and non-specific, or it may include delirium or falls.
+Multiple problems may compound: A mild fever in elderly persons may cause confusion, which can advance to a fall and to a fracture of the neck of the femur ("broken hip").The presentation of disease in elderly persons may be vague and non-specific, or it may include delirium or falls.
 (Pneumonia, for example, may present with low-grade fever and confusion, rather than the high fever and cough seen in younger people.)
 Some elderly people may find it hard to describe their symptoms in words, especially if the disease is causing confusion, or if they have cognitive impairment.
 Delirium in the elderly may be caused by a minor problem such as constipation or by something as serious and life-threatening as a heart attack.
 Many of these problems are treatable, if the root cause can be discovered.